-Wolff-Parkinson-White syndrome is a heart abnormality which can cause sudden death in rare cases.
+Wolff-Parkinson-White syndrome is a heart abnormality that can cause sudden death in rare cases.

 The condition is present at birth, causing episodes of a racing heartbeat in children and infants called supraventricular tachycardia, or SVT.